Project Budget Overrun Statistics: The Data Behind Why Projects Fail (2026)

 What percentage of projects go over budget?

-43% of projects exceed their budget according to PMI's Pulse of the Profession.
-Rates vary widely by sector: 85% of construction projects (Flyvbjerg 2024), 66% of IT projects (Standish 2020), 98% of infrastructure megaprojects (Oxford/McKinsey 2022).
+43% of projects exceed their budget according to PMI's Pulse of the Profession (2018 edition).
+Rates vary widely by sector: almost 9 in 10 transportation infrastructure projects (Flyvbjerg, Holm & Buhl 2002), 69% of IT projects challenged or failed (Standish CHAOS 2020), 98% of construction megaprojects overrunning by more than 30% (McKinsey 2015).
 The wide range reflects different methodologies and project types.

 Why do different sources cite different overrun percentages?